tarwn/lessthandot-hugo/blogs/content/posts/2013-01-27-asp-net-mvc-project-with.md

 ```
 As you can see, this main view has just few controls and lines of code.
 At the top I display two search controls and at the bottom the flexigrid placeholder and the dialog (invisible initially) for my modal Add/Edit dialogs.

-Now I want to show the Clients.js part that is responsible for the flexigrid and passing Search form data to the controller through form&#8217;s collection:
+Now I want to show the Clients.js part that is responsible for the flexigrid and passing Search form data to the controller through form's collection:

 ```javascript
 $("#flexClients").flexigrid({